jplayer/react-jPlayer/README.md

 Module is exported to a global variable called `ReactJPlayer`.

 ### Examples
-The examples need simplyifing is at the top of my priorities list.
+The examples need simplyifing greatly and it is at the top of my priorities list.

 New users should use this repo for most basic setup: https://github.com/MartinDawson/react-jPlayer-basic